Welcome to our School Council page.

 A new school council is elected each year, with every class from Year 2 to Year 6 nominating representatives.
-We meet fortnightly (Thursdays) with the Pupil Voice led Mrs Adebanjo (Year 6 Class Teacher)
+We meet fortnightly (Fridays) with the Pupil Voice led Mrs Huddart (Year 4 Class Teacher)

 What is our school council for?

 - Learning how to play a positive role (decision-making) in our school community

 The school council’s job is to involve everyone, not do everything.
 It needs to get everyone:

 - Coming up with ways to make them better

 - Our whole class has a meeting on a Friday before the next council meeting